 Oakley Court Hotel Wedding Photography

-The Oakley Court Hotel is a gorgeous, historic and a truly spectacular country house hotel, and it’s proximity to Windsor, Heathrow and London makes it especially popular for weddings.
-The house is a rural beauty located on the River Thames with its own 33 acres of tranquil and unspoilt grounds to explore.
+Oakley Court Hotel is a truly spectacular country house hotel.
+As well, its proximity to Windsor, Heathrow and London makes it especially popular for weddings.
+The house sits on the bank of the River Thames with its own 33 acres of tranquil and unspoilt grounds.
 The hotel hosts civil ceremonies and wedding breakfasts in their contemporary Windsor Suite which holds up to 160 guests, or alternatively smaller ceremonies and receptions can be arranged in the main house.

 Recent blog postings about weddings at Oakley Court Hotel